 We can calculate the distributions of all variables.
-The next figure is the pie chart for the iris flower class.
+The following figure is the pie chart for the iris flower class.

-As we can see, the target is well-distributed, since there are the same number of virginica, setosa and versicolor samples.
+As we can see, the target is well-distributed.
+Indeed, there is the same number of Virginica, Setosa, and Versicolor samples.

 The second step is to choose a neural network.
 For classification problems, it is usually composed by:

-The neural network must have four inputs, since the data set has four input variables (sepal lenght, sepal width, petal length and petal width).
+The neural network must have four inputs since the data set has four input variables (sepal length, sepal width, petal length, and petal width).

-The neural network has three outputs, since the target variable contains 3 classes (setosa, versicolor and virginica).
+The neural network has three outputs since the target variable contains three classes (Setosa, Versicolor, and Virginica).

 The next figure is a graphical representation of this classification neural network:

-The fourth step is to set the training strategy, which is composed by:
+The fourth step is to set the training strategy, which is composed of:

-More specifically, we want to find a neural network with a selection error less than 0.195 NSE, which is the value that we have achieved so far.
+We want to find a neural network with a selection error of less than 0.195 NSE, the value we have achieved so far.

-Order selection algorithms train several network architectures with different number of neurons and select that with the smallest selection error.
+Order selection algorithms train several network architectures with a different number of neurons and select that with the most minor selection error.

-The incremental order method starts with a small number of neurons and increases the complexity at each iteration.
+The incremental order method starts with a few neurons and increases the complexity at each iteration.
 The following chart shows the training error (blue) and the selection error (orange) as a function of the number of neurons.

-As we can see, the order that yields the minimum selection error is 2.
-Therefore, we select the neural network with 2 neurons in the first perceptron layer.
+We can see that the order yielding the minimum selection error is two.
+Therefore, we select the neural network with two neurons in the first perceptron layer.

-The purpose of testing analysis is to validate the generalization performance of the model.
-Here we compare the outputs provided by the neural network to the corresponding targets in the testing instances of the data set.
+The purpose of the testing analysis is to validate the generalization performance of the model.
+Here, we compare the neural network outputs to the corresponding targets in the testing instances of the data set.

-In the confusion matrix the rows represent the targets (or real values) and the columns the corresponding outputs (or predictive values).
-The diagonal cells show the cases that are correctly classified, and the off-diagonal cells show the misclassified cases.
+In the confusion matrix, the rows represent the targets (or real values) and the columns the corresponding outputs (or predictive values).
+The diagonal cells show the correctly classified samples.
+The off-diagonal cells show the misclassified samples.

 |Predicted setosa||Predicted versicolor||Predicted virginica|